 Efficiency considers the relationship between the resources used by an intervention and the changes generated by the intervention.
 At a national level, no proof could be found that a binding efficiency target takes more resources than an indicative target as the target finding procedure is assumed to be the same.
-However, experience with the 2020 targets on renewable energies and greenhouse gas emission shows that binding national targets generate more changes and efforts due to a stronger signal to relevant actors, such as investors and consumers, about the policy direction (national targets are achieved in almost all Member States).
+However, experience with the 2020 targets on renewable energies and greenhouse gas emission shows that binding national targets generate more changes and efforts due to a stronger signal to relevant actors, such as investors and consumers about the policy direction (national targets are achieved in almost all Member States)170.
 Price drops for some renewable technologies show that a binding renewable energy target in 2020 helped to reduce the costs.
 This binding policy framework was needed for renewable technologies to be able to compete with other technologies.
 A binding renewable target in 2020 gave investors the security that it is worth investing in renewables.

 Most energy efficiency technologies are cost-efficient.
 However, many energy efficiency investments have a long payback period which hinders end-consumers to invest in energy efficient solutions.
 Households prefer a short payback period and commercial consumers usually within 1-4 years.
 The energy efficiency framework helped in the past years to bring down the costs of energy efficient solutions e.g. for windows.
-To further reduce the cost, e.g. for building insulation or efficient appliances, a secure policy framework with a binding national energy efficiency target for 2030 could help to incentivise more investments in this sector.
-As the generated changes are considered higher for binding national targets, option 1.1 is scored with zero, option 1.2 with zero and option 1.3 with 1.
+To further reduce the cost, e.g.